 As an indication of his enlightened rule, Masamune encouraged trade, beautified his lands, promoted the arts, and was even sympathetic to Catholic missionaries.
 He also notably funded one of Japan’s very few pre-modern diplomacy missions to Europe.
 Today, several hundred descendants of this mission are still living in Seville, Spain.

 Tourist Attractions Associated With Date Masamune:

-Many historical sites related to Date Masamune are found in Sendai.
+- Many historical sites related to Date Masamune are located in Sendai.
 The most famous of these is Zuihoden Mausoleum.